Tea Farms Malawi: A Host's Practical Visit Tips

 tea farms malawithyolotravel tips

-If you've been planning a trip to southern Malawi and the phrase tea farms Malawi keeps appearing in your itinerary research, you're in good company.
+If you've been planning a visit to southern Malawi and the phrase tea farms Malawi keeps appearing in your itinerary research, you're in good company.
 The rolling green corduroy of Thyolo and Mulanje is one of the most photographed landscapes in the country — and one of the most misunderstood by first-time visitors.
-As a host on a working tea estate, I get the same questions every week: when should I come, what should I wear, do I need to book, and how do I avoid feeling like a tourist trampling through someone's workplace.
+As a host in Thyolo tea country, I get the same questions every week: when should I come, what should I wear, do I need to book, and how do I avoid feeling like a tourist trampling through someone's workplace.
 This guide answers all of that honestly, from the inside.

-The view from our terrace at The Thyolo House, on the historic Conforzi tea estate.
+The view from our terrace at The Thyolo House, on the historic Thyolo highlands.

 When to Visit Tea Farms in Malawi (And When to Skip It)